docQodly/docs/docs/language/basics/lang-classes.md

 :::info

-The `property` keyword can only be used in class methods and outside any `function` block.
+The `property` keyword can only be used in class methods and outside any `function` or `constructor` block.

 :::